SadanandMiskin/Tigarus/README.md

 # ShutDown Ransomeware

--A ransomeware which shutdowns the pc in 15secs and changes the wallpaper as blackscreen ,with text like (your pc is hacked)(prank)
+A ransomeware which shutdowns the pc in 15secs and changes the wallpaper as blackscreen ,with text like (your pc is hacked)(prank)

 Steps: